 Things that refuse to die

-Do you know the stories of the Camel Trophy?
-Land Rover Defenders that were chased through Indonesian jungle.
-Chassis bent, parts broken off, everything covered in mud.
-And yet they arrived.
-Not because nothing went wrong along the way — things went wrong constantly.
-They arrived because they were built to break and still keep driving.
+You know the Camel Trophy stories?
+Land Rover Defenders chased through Indonesian jungle.
+Chassis bent, parts snapped off, everything caked in mud.
+And they still arrived.
+Not because nothing went wrong on the way, because things went wrong the whole time.
+They arrived because they were built to break and keep driving anyway.

-Compare that to modern cars.
-One sensor fails and you’re standing by the roadside waiting for roadside assistance.
+Now compare that to a modern car.
+One sensor dies and you’re parked on the hard shoulder waiting for a tow truck.

-Somewhere we started confusing “robust” with “complex”.
+Somewhere along the way we started treating “robust” and “complex” as the same thing.
 More systems, more redundancy, more failovers.
-But complexity itself is a source of failure.
-Every extra component is another thing that can break.
+But complexity is a source of failure all by itself.
+Every extra component is one more thing that can break, and one more thing you have to understand when it does.

 Why I do this for work

-I build platforms.
-Kubernetes clusters, GitOps pipelines, that sort of thing.
-And I notice I’m constantly asking the same question: “What happens if this falls over?”
+I build platforms for a living.
+Kubernetes clusters, GitOps pipelines, that kind of thing.
+And I catch myself asking the same question over and over: “what happens when this falls over?”

-Most systems I encounter are built for the happy path.
-Everything works, requests come in, responses go out, logs are green.
-Nice.
-But as soon as something goes wrong — and it will — it turns out nobody thought about what should happen then.
+Most of the systems I run into are built for the happy path.
+Everything works, requests come in, responses go out, the logs are green.
+Lovely.
+Then something goes sideways, which it always does, and it turns out nobody ever decided what should happen at that moment.
+There’s no plan, just a stack trace and a Slack channel filling up.

 Kubernetes and the illusion of self-healing

-Kubernetes is often sold as “self-healing”.
+Kubernetes gets sold as “self-healing”.
 Pod crashed?
-No problem, we’ll start a new one.
-Node goes down?
-Workloads are automatically moved.
+No problem, we’ll start a fresh one.
+Node fell off the cluster?
+The workloads get rescheduled somewhere else.

-And yes, that’s true.
+And yes, all of that is true.
 Up to a point.

-But a Kubernetes cluster is itself just a system that can fail.
-What if etcd gets corrupted?
-What if your control plane goes down?
-What if a network partition forms between your nodes?
+The catch is that a Kubernetes cluster is itself a system that can fail.
+What happens when etcd corrupts?
+When the control plane goes down?
+When a network partition splits your nodes into two halves that both think they’re in charge?

-Self-healing within a cluster is nice.
+Self-healing inside a cluster is great.
 But the cluster itself is still a single point of failure.
-And that’s exactly what I’m experimenting with — clusters that are together unbreakable, even when individual clusters go down.
+That’s exactly what I’ve been experimenting with lately: clusters that are unbreakable together, where the whole thing keeps serving even when an entire cluster drops out.

 The question I ask myself

-Every time I build something, I try to ask myself: is this unbreakable?
+Every time I build something, I try to ask: is this unbreakable?

 Not perfect.
 Not indestructible.
-But can this thing keep doing its job when half of it is on fire?
+Can this thing keep doing its job while half of it is on fire?

-Usually the answer is no. And then the next question is: what would need to change to make the answer yes?
+Most of the time the honest answer is no. So the next question becomes: what would have to change to make the answer yes?

-Sometimes the answer is simple.
-Sometimes the answer is “this entire design needs to be different”.
-And sometimes the answer is “that’s too much effort for this specific problem” — also fine, as long as you’re making that choice consciously.
+Sometimes the fix is simple.
+Sometimes the answer is “this whole design has to be different”.
+And sometimes the answer is “that’s more effort than this particular problem is worth”, which is fine too, as long as you made that call on purpose instead of finding out at 3 AM.

-The point isn’t that everything has to be unbreakable.
-The point is that you think about what happens when it breaks.
-Before it breaks.
+Not everything has to be unbreakable.
+The point is that you think about what happens when it breaks, before it breaks, while you still have the luxury of changing your mind.